fyookball/ChainBet/PROTOCOL.md

 | 72| Participant Signature 1 | \<participant_sig_1>| Bob's signature.
 Alice will need this to sign **Bob's** P2SH funds so she can submit the bet transaction to the network.
 Sigtype hash ALL \| ANYONECANPAY |
 | 72| Participant Signature 2 | \<participant_sig_1>| Bob's signature.
 Alice will need this to sign **Alice's** P2SH funds so she can submit the bet transaction to the network Sigtype hash ALL \| ANYONECANPAY |

-## Phase 5: Escrow and Funding Transactions
+## Phase 5: Funding Transactions

 Alice should now have both of Bob's signatures, so she can spend from both escrow addresses to create the (main) funding transaction.
-Alice should wait until both escrow transactions have at least one confirmation before broadcasting the funding transaction, she risks a double spend attack where Bob learns her secret, discovers he has lost the bob, and then tries to double spend the input to the Bob escrow account.
+Alice should wait until both escrow transactions have at least one confirmation before broadcasting the funding transaction.
+Otherwise, she risks a double spend attack where Bob learns her secret, discovers he has lost the bet, and then tries to double spend the input to the Bob escrow account.

-This message allows Alice to tell Bob she is proceeding with the wager, and the P2SH of the address she has created in accordance with the commitment scheme.
-Bob should deterministically verify this address.

-## Phase 4: Bob signing

-This message allows Bob to pass to Alice the signature needed for the funding transaction, in accordance with the commitment scheme.

-## Phase 5: Bob resignation

-If Bob realizes he lost the bet, he can message Alice to allow her to quickly claim her winnings.
-If Bob loses but does not send this message, Alice will eventually claim the winnings using the timeout.
+Using a shorthand notation where Alice's Secret is "A" and the hash is "HASH_A", and Bob's Secret is "B" and its hash is "HASH_B", then we can say that the main P2SH address is a script that allows the funds to be spent if:

+Alice can sign for her public key AND Hash(A)= HASH_A AND Hash(B)=HASH_B AND A+B is an even number.

+...or if Bob can sign for his public key AND Hash(A)= HASH_A AND Hash(B)=HASH_B AND A+B is an odd number.

+...or if Alice can sign for her public key and the transaction is more than 4 blocks old.

+OP_IF
+    OP_IF
+        OP_HASH160 <bobLosingCommitment> OP_EQUALVERIFY
+    OP_ELSE
+        "6 blocks" OP_CHECKSEQUENCEVERIFY OP_DROP
+    OP_ENDIF
+    <alicePubkey> OP_CHECKSIG
+OP_ELSE
+    OP_DUP OP_HASH160 <bobCommitment> OP_EQUALVERIFY
+    OP_OVER OP_HASH160 <aliceCommitment> OP_EQUALVERIFY
+    OP_4 OP_SPLIT OP_DROP OP_BIN2NUM
+    OP_SWAP OP_4 OP_SPLIT OP_DROP OP_BIN2NUM
+    OP_ADD OP_2 OP_MOD OP_0 OP_EQUALVERIFY
+    <bobPubkey> OP_CHECKSIG
+OP_ENDIF

 # Message Detail

 ## Message 1a (Alice Announcement)